Post-Graduate CertificatePsychiatric Mental Health Nurse Practitioner

-The goal of the PMHNP program is to educate advanced practice nurses who can demonstrate critical thinking and decision-making skills in evaluating the health and illness of individuals and families suffering from mental health issues.
+Are you ready to take your nursing career to the next level?
+Jacksonville University's Psychiatric Mental Health Nurse Practitioner (PMHNP) Post-Graduate Certificate (PGC) is designed to educate advanced practice nurses who can demonstrate critical thinking and decision-making skills in evaluating individuals and families living with mental health issues.
 Graduates will manage direct care of individuals experiencing acute and chronic mental health issues across the lifespan.
-The PMHNP graduate will advance nursing knowledge through inquiry, research utilization, and generation of clinical strategies to facilitate changes in professional nursing practice.
-The graduate program in nursing prepares students to continue study at the Doctorate level.

 - A minimum 3.0 undergraduate Nursing GPA on a 4.0 scale

 - The following may be requested of students with a GPA of 3.0 or below